 Then a federal court stopped it.

-Here is what happened, where things stand now, and what you should do.
+Here is what happened, where things stand now, and what to verify before changing repayment plans.

 What the SAVE Plan was